-To prepare for this week's lesson, read the Scripture Focus several times, thinking on Jesus as eternal God.
-As we head into the Christmas season, your young students will be excited by lights, gifts, decorations, and the music of Christmas.
-Your job as their Sunday School teacher is to share with them the doctrinal truth behind the Christmas story.
+Read the Scripture Focus, thinking about Jesus as eternal God.
+As we head into the Christmas season, your students will be excited by lights, gifts, decorations, and Christmas music.
+Your job as their Sunday School teacher is to share with them the doctrinal truth behind all the excitement of Christmas.

-Preschoolers love babies.
-Fours and fives are beginning to realize that they are growing up and can do so much more than a baby.
-Help your students see that there is more to Christmas than the baby in the manger.
-Guide them into the truth that the baby in the manger is eternal God, the Creator of the universe and the Savior.
+Help your students see that there is more to Christmas than a baby in a manger.
+Guide them to the truth that the baby is the Son of God, our creator and Savior.